Nihat Erim

 İsmail Nihat Erim (30 November 1912 – 19 July 1980) was a Turkish politician and jurist.
 He served as the 13th prime minister of Turkey for almost 14 months after the 1971 Turkish military memorandum.
 He was assassinated by the Revolutionary People's Liberation Party/Front in Istanbul in 1980.

 Early life and education

 Nihat Erim was born in Kandıra to Raif Bey and Macide Hanım.
 After graduating from Istanbul University Law School in 1936, he studied further to earn his doctorate degree in Paris Law School in 1939.
-He returned to Turkey to become an assistant professor in 1939 and professor in 1942 at the Ankara University School of Law.
+He returned to Turkey to become an assistant professor in 1939 and professor in 1942 at the Ankara University Law School.

 During his studies at the Istanbul University Erim was a member of the Turkish National Student Union.